Codenhance/codenhance.github.io/learn-the-command-line-for-science/index.md

 If you'd like to see this course become a reality, I need your help!
 Here's what you can do:

 1. Back the project on Kickstarter.
 There are funding levels starting as low as $5.
+[Note: coming soon, just need a URL]

 2. Share on social media.
 Tweet or share a link on Facebook to let your network know about the class!
+[Note: coming soon, just need a URL]

 3. Join the mailing list for updates.
 Scroll down and enter your email address and I'll keep you up on the latest developments.